 The p53 Gene and Cancer Development

 Genetic Polymorphism: This is a change in the DNA sequence in a particular genotype.
 An example would be Down’s Syndrome which has a triple chromosome at 21.
 This third chromosome (we should only have 2) leads to growth abnormalities and mental retardation.
 This is a process that happens during the congenital period of development in the mother’s womb.

 Epigenetic Adaptation: This is a change in the genetic expression without any sort of modification in the DNA sequence.
-Certain genes are switched on and off based around the environmental stimuli that is acting upon them (2).
+Certain genes are switched on and off based on the environmental stimuli that are acting upon them (2).
 These adaptations happen after birth as the individual is exposed to various environmental inputs and their genes adapt to these experiences.

 Genetic and Epigenetic Expression

-This is good news, because if we can alter our genetic expression for the worse by lifestyle and environment, it also means we can improve our genetic expression through positive lifestyle habits.
-Reducing stress, eating good foods, avoid toxins, going through periodic cleanses, having positive relationships and getting adequate rest all help to protect our genetic stability and reduce the risk of developing chronic disease.
+This is good news because if we can alter our genetic expression for the worse by lifestyle and environment, it also means we can improve our genetic expression through positive lifestyle habits.
+Reducing stress, eating good foods, avoiding toxins, going through periodic cleanses, having positive relationships, and getting adequate rest all help to protect our genetic stability and reduce the risk of developing chronic disease.

+The p53 Gene and Cancer Development